 Computer Skills

 To perform this job successfully.
-An individual should have knowledge of Development software; Internet software; Project Management software; Spreadsheet software and Word Processing software.
+An individual should have knowledge of Development software; Internet software; spreadsheet software and word processing software.

 Other Skills and Abilities